How to keep Your camper cool- survive vanlife when it’s crazy HOT

 However, it’s well over 30 in the UK right now and travel isn’t an option, so we’re having to deal.
 Here are some of our best tips for staying cool in a motorhome or campervan during a heat wave, to try and make vanlife a little more bearable.

-Stay cool in your motorhome by parking in the shade
+Stay Cool in Your Motorhome by Parking in the Shade

 The more airflow you can get into your van, the better.
-Opening hatches and windows on both sides helps to create airflow, which in turn helps your motorhome feel cooler.
-Try to open them on opposite side or ends to encourage even more air movement.
-Another upside to allowing fresh air in is that it helps stop condensation and mildew in your van.
+Opening roof vents, hatches or windows on both sides helps to create airflow, which in turn helps your motorhome feel cooler.

 We hope you found the video useful.
 If you did, we’d love it if you followed us on Youtube.
 New videos with tips for motorhoming and campervanning in the UK and Europe are released weekly.

 Using a hob, grill or oven in your motorhome is just going to make things even warmer inside.
 As much as possible, try to cook outside so the heat doesn’t build up.
-If you’re like my husband and thinks a warm drink on a hot day is perfectly normal (weirdo 😉) then try to use a gas burner outside instead of the hob or kettle inside.
+Some campsites have an outdoor kitchen you can use instead of yours, which is always a great option instead of a hot van.
+Alternatively, use an air fryer

-A simple trick, but requires a little planning when you first park up.
-Try to figure out which way is South, and then put your awning on that side if possible.
-The more sun you can keep off the side of your motorhome, the cooler it will feel inside.
-This is especially useful if you’re motorhoming in Europe and need to escape the heat.
+A simple trick, but it requires a little planning when you first park up at a site.
+Try to figure out which way is south, and then put your motorhome or rv awning on that side if possible.
+The more sun you can keep off the side of your motorhome, the cooler it will feel inside, even in partial shade.

-Again, some campsites insist on you parking a certain way, so this isn’t always possible BUT where you can it’s worth a try.
+This is especially useful if you’re motorhoming in Europe and need to escape the hot air and high summer temperatures.
+Again, some campsites insist on you parking a certain way, so it isn’t always possible BUT it’s worth a try where you can.

 New to motorhome or camper travel in Europe?
 You might find these posts helpful: